Manage report acceleration

 - Set the

 summaryHomePathfor each index that deals with summary data.
-Ensure that the path is referencing the summary data volume that you identified in Step 1.
+Check that the path references the summary data volume you identified in Step 1.

 summaryHomePathoverrides the default path for the summaries.
 Its value should compliment the